 The Council paid out over £52m of Business Support Grants, £65m of Business Rates Relief and £3.3m of Additional Support to local businesses.
 The Council also established the Nottingham Economic Recovery Unit to support Nottingham businesses emerge from the COVID-19 pandemic.
-The Council also provided support to local businesses through Nottingham Jobs and the Skills Access Hub to engage with initiatives including the Government's Kickstart scheme to help them with recruitment.
+Support was provided to local businesses through Nottingham Jobs and the Skills Access Hub to help them engage with initiatives including the Government's Kickstart scheme to help with recruitment.